Grand Isle County, Vermont: Politics

 In 1828, Grand Isle County was won by National Republican Party candidate John Quincy Adams and in 1832 was won by Henry Clay.

 From William Henry Harrison in 1836 to Winfield Scott in 1852, the county voted for Whig Party candidates.

 From John C. Frémont in 1856 to William Howard Taft in 1908, the Republican Party had a 52-year winning streak in the county.

 In 1912, Democratic Party candidate Woodrow Wilson won the county, making him the first Democratic presidential candidate to win the county and the first since Lewis Cass in 1848 to win any Vermont county.
 Wilson also won the county in 1916.

 Republican candidates Warren Harding, Calvin Coolidge and Herbert Hoover won the county in 1920, 1924 and 1928, respectively.

 Democratic candidate Franklin D. Roosevelt won Grand Isle County in all four of his presidential runs, from 1932 to 1944.
 During that time, Grand Isle, Chittenden and Franklin Counties became Democratic enclaves in an otherwise Republican-voting Vermont.
 The county was also won by Harry S. Truman in 1948.

-Dwight D. Eisenhower won back Franklin County for the Republicans in the 1952 and 1956 elections.
+Dwight D. Eisenhower won back Grand Isle County for the Republicans in the 1952 and 1956 elections.

 The county went to Democratic candidates John F. Kennedy in 1960 and Lyndon B. Johnson in 1964.

 Richard Nixon carried the county in 1968 and in 1972, as did Gerald Ford in 1976.

 In 1980, the county was narrowly won by Democrat Jimmy Carter; in 1984, the county was won by Ronald Reagan, the last Republican presidential candidate to win Grand Isle County.

 Since Michael Dukakis in 1988, the county has been won by Democratic candidates.

 In the 2004, Grand Isle County chose John Kerry over George W. Bush by 12 points, with Kerry carrying all six municipalities.

 In 2008, Barack Obama carried the county by a 28.2% margin over John McCain, with Obama winning by 37% statewide.